ehrlich89/forensics/README.md

 ![alt tag](https://raw.githubusercontent.com/ehrlich89/images/master/05_Action2.png)

 ## Sample code
-The following section shows you the most important SDK features.
+The following section shows you some code samples that may help you to integrate this SDK to your app.

 ### Relution IoT Services
 #### Service configuration